St Margaret’s Vision Statement - “An outward-looking, vibrant and loving Christian family, where everyone lives out their faith in their daily life.”

 One of the key priorities in our second Mission Action Plan was to “Develop a strategic and structured approach to outward giving to mission and charities by establishing a working group accountable to the PCC.”
 This led to the founding of our Outward Giving Group and St Margaret’s ‘Mission Fund’.
-The Mission Fund enables St Margaret’s to pass any Gift Aided element on to our nominated charities from donors who are tax-payers.
+The Mission Fund and associated restricted funds enable St Margaret’s to pass any Gift Aided element on to our nominated charities from donors who are tax-payers.

-The present target of St Margaret’s Parochial Church Council for our Outward Giving via the Mission Fund is 5% of our Church Giving income.
-Therefore our PCC has underwritten a budgeted figure for 2019 of £8,000 for outward giving.
-However, our hope is that the majority of these funds will be raised through existing and on-going fundraising activities and appeals throughout the year.
+The target of St Margaret’s Parochial Church Council for our Outward Giving via the Mission Fund is 5% of our Church Giving income.
+Our hope is that the majority of these funds will be raised through existing and on-going fundraising activities and appeals throughout the year.

 - Christian Aid